InterDigital appoints Skip Maloney as Chief People Officer

-/EIN News/ -- WILMINGTON, Del., April 24, 2023 (GLOBE NEWSWIRE) -- InterDigital, Inc. (Nasdaq: IDCC), a mobile and video technology research and development company, today announced that Skip Maloney has been appointed as the company’s new Chief People Officer, reporting to Liren Chen, President and Chief Executive Officer of InterDigital.
+WILMINGTON, Del., April 24, 2023 (GLOBE NEWSWIRE) -- InterDigital, Inc. IDCC, a mobile and video technology research and development company, today announced that Skip Maloney has been appointed as the company's new Chief People Officer, reporting to Liren Chen, President and Chief Executive Officer of InterDigital.

 Skip has over 25 years of industry experience and joins InterDigital from Aspen Technology, a Nasdaq-listed provider of asset optimization software, where he served as the Chief Human Resource Officer since 2018.